vinodpatil2002/attention-from-scratch/README.md

    • Stacks multiple EncoderBlocks and applies a final normalization.
    • Iteratively refines the input representation using attention and feed-forward blocks.

+9. **DecoderBlock**
+   • Handles self-attention on the target sequence and cross-attention with the encoder output.
+   • Uses three residual connections to integrate sublayers.

+10. **Decoder**
+   • Stacks multiple DecoderBlocks.
+   • Applies a final normalization step before output.

 ## Usage

 • Import and instantiate these classes as building blocks for your Transformer.